 - 1. Provide the Register Authorities exact, complete and true information concerning the requested data for the register proceeding. - 2.
 Know and accept the terms and conditions of the trust service, in particular those included in the CPS that may be applied, as well as the amendments. - 3.
 Keep and use in a proper way the National ID Document as well as Certificates and passwords.
 The holder is obliged to keep it. - 4.
-Communicate to the Competent Authority, through the available mechanisms, any certificate malfunction. - 5.
-Protect private keys, as well as access password and keep linked Certificates, taking any reasonable precaution to avoid loss, diffusion, modification or non authorized use. - 6.
+Communicate to the Competent Authority, through the available mechanisms, any certificate malfunction. - Protect private keys, as well as access password and keep linked Certificates, taking any reasonable precaution to avoid loss, diffusion, modification or nonauthorized use. - 6.
 Accept use restrictions (section 1.4.2 of the CPS) imposed to passwords and certificated issued by the Directorate General of the Police (Ministry of Interior). - 7.
 Immediately apply for the withdrawal of a certificate in case there is knowledge or suspicion of an awkward situation concerning the private key for the public key contained in the certificate, among other reasons due to: loss, theft, potential awkward situation, knowledge of personal access password by third parties and detection of inaccurate information.
-The way to apply is specified at the section 4.9.3 of the CPS. - 8.
-Not disclose the personal access password that enables to use the National ID document and centralized signature certificates. - 9.
+The way to apply is specified at the section 4.9.3 of the CPS.

+- 8. Not disclose the personal access password that enables to use the National ID document and centralized signature certificates. - 9.
 Report immediately to the Competent Authority any situation that may affect the Certificate validity. - 10.
 Ensure that all the information contained both in the Certificate and National ID Document is correct.
 Immediately notify if not. - 11.
 Not to monitor, manipulate or carry out "reverse engineering" acts over the technical implementation (hardware and software) of the trust services, without prior written permission by the Certification Authority. - 12.
-Fulfill the obligations established for citizens holding the certificates in this document and in the Article 23.1 of the Act 59/2003 of 19 December, on electronic signature as well as the Regulation (EU) N^o.
-910/2014 of the European Parliament and of the Council of 23 July 2014 and the next Act that regulates certain aspects of the trust electronic services.
+Fulfill the obligations established for citizens holding the certificates in this document and in the Law 6/2020, of 11 November, Regulating Certain Aspects of Trusted Electronic Services as well as the Regulation (EU) No. 910/2014 of the European Parliament and of the Council of 23 July 2014 (changes in eIDAs2 Regulation).